In this part of our States of Matter unit we talked about some of the properties of liquids.

 We also did another graphing activity about the world’s waters.
 (We did a graphing activity about the gases in air as well in this unit.)

 From here we went on to talk about the Changes in States of Matter.
 I’ll share those activities in the next post!!
-I’m also just about ready to share our 45+ page States of Matter Packet. 🙂 It will probably be ready to share later this week!
+Here is the link to our 50+ page States of Matter Packet. 🙂

 Disclosure: Please note that some of the links in this post are affiliate links, and at no additional cost to you, I will earn a commission if you decide to make a purchase.